tim2000/rtfm/Readme.md

 ## TODO

-- Implement HTML Filter by group
-- Improve CSS
+### New Features
-- Implement players.json where you can defined access rights by character
+1. Implement players.json where you can defined access rights by character
-- Background music player - Like samples, but with On/Off capabilities - and a tracking of the curently playing musics
+2. Background music player - Like samples, but with On/Off capabilities - and a tracking of the curently playing musics
-- Auto-update Bitwig DrumRack from sample files contains in a directory (ease the curently - manualy done - required steps)
+3. Auto-update Bitwig DrumRack from sample files contains in a directory (ease the curently - manualy done - required steps)
+### WebSever Improvments
+1. Implement HTML Filter by group
+2. Improve CSS
+### MidiDevice Improvments
+1. Notes and CC only send one event (curently we do ON/sleep/OFF with fixed value for the CC)